opentelekomcloud-docs/elastic-cloud-server/umn/source/getting_started/initializing_evs_data_disks/initializing_a_linux_data_disk_fdisk.rst

    .. note::

       After the server is restarted, the disk will not be automatically mounted.
-To configure automount at startup, you will need to modify the **/etc/fstab** file.
-For details, see :ref:`Configuring Automatic Mounting at System Start <en-us_topic_0085634797__en-us_topic_0044524669_section15839912195453>`.
+You can modify the **/etc/fstab** file to configure automount at startup.
+For details, see :ref:`Configuring Automatic Mounting at System Start <en-us_topic_0085634797__en-us_topic_0000001809189108_en-us_topic_0000001808330216_section15839912195453>`.

-.. _en-us_topic_0085634797__en-us_topic_0044524669_section15839912195453:
+.. _en-us_topic_0085634797__en-us_topic_0000001809189108_en-us_topic_0000001808330216_section15839912195453:

 Configuring Automatic Mounting at System Start
 ----------------------------------------------

 The **fstab** file controls what disks are automatically mounted at startup.
 You can use **fstab** to configure your data disks to mount automatically.
 This operation will not affect the existing data.

 The example here uses UUIDs to identify disks in the **fstab** file.
-You are advised not to use device names to identify disks in the file because device names are assigned dynamically and may change (for example, from /dev/vdb1 to /dev/vdb2) after a reboot.
-This can even prevent your disk from booting up.
+You are advised not to use device names to identify disks in the file because device names are assigned dynamically and may change (for example, from **/dev/vdb1** to **/dev/vdb2**) after a server stop or start.
+This can even prevent the server from booting up.

 .. note::

-   UUID is the unique character string for disk partitions in a Linux system.
+   UUIDs are the unique character strings for identifying partitions in Linux.

 #.
 Query the partition UUID.